 I mean, I say that’s it – of course, there’s so much more to multicast than this.
 More messages, more protocols, more customisation, more security, mo money, mo problems.
 But the theory in this initial should be enough for us to dive straight into configuration in our next post.

 But wait!
 What’s that you say?
-You want to know how to find out when part two in this series goes up?
-Well, lucky for you that I always tweet my new posts!
+You want to know how to find out when I make new posts?
+Well, lucky for you that I always tweet them!
 Follow me on Twitter to never miss an update.
-Or alternatively, follow me on LinkedIn to miss about 80% of my updates, due to the fact that the LinkedIn algorithm prefers to show you posts from recruiters who email you three times a week to offer you jobs that are at least 250 miles away from you.